Murder suspect surrenders to police after barricading himself in home

 MIAMI-DADE COUNTY, Fla. - Police arrested man wanted for murder Wednesday after he barricaded himself inside a home for several hours in northwest Miami-Dade County, officials said.

-Police said Jeffrey Harrell, 28, was wanted in the death of Darren Butler whose body was found in November inside a burning car at a North Lauderdale park.
+Miami-Dade police said Jeffrey Harrell, 28, was wanted in the death of Darren Butler, whose body was found in November inside a burning car at Bicentennial Park in North Lauderdale.

 More Crime Headlines

-Miami Dade-County police arrived around noon at the home near Northwest 83rd Street and Northwest Fifth Avenue.
+Police arrived at the home near Northwest 83rd Street and Northwest Fifth Avenue about noon.
 Police advised people to avoid the area while officers negotiated with Harrell.

-Officers brought Harrell into custody around 4 p.m.
+Officers brought Harrell into custody about 4 p.m.
 No one was hurt.

 Two others, Johntavis McCoe, 26, and Rougiena Derviere, 18, were arrested in November in connection with Bulter's murder.

-Harrell is currently being held at the Turner Guilford Knight Correctional Center in Miami.
+Harrell is currently being held at the Turner Guilford Knight Correctional Center.

 Copyright 2017 by WPLG Local10.com - All rights reserved.